Missing Popcorn Sale Money

 In the end, I’d be careful about putting too much blame on the volunteer, especially if it was some sort of honest mistake.
 It will make it that much more difficult to find a volunteer next time.

-Without knowing the specifics it is difficult to say what to do.
+Without knowing the specifics of the popcorn sale it is difficult to say what to do.
 Each unit and the people involved are unique and have their own dynamic.

 Readers, what do you think?
 Feel free to comment below.